droberson/ELFcrypt/README.md

 ```

-As you can see, the secong binary contains a bunch of nonsensical rubbish
+As you can see, the second binary contains a bunch of nonsensical rubbish
-instead of readable assembler.
+instead of readable assembler in the .crypted section.